 Top Things to Do in Naxos Greece

-1. Explore Chora
+1. Explore Chora Naxos

-Go to Naxos Chora Venetian Castle
+Naxos Greece Venetian Castle

-The tower houses the Byzantine Museum of Naxos, and nearby is also the Archaeological Museum with a free entrance.
+The tower houses the Byzantine Museum of Naxos, and nearby is also the Archaeological Museum which has a free entrance.
+Inside the castle, as you wander around its labyrinthine alleys, you will come upon the Catholic Church and the Ursuline Convent

-Inside the castle, as you wander around its labyrinth alleys, you will come upon the Catholic Chruch and the Ursuline Convent.
-For a fantastic view of Chora Naxos from the top of the hill go to Avaton 1739, an all-Day Café & Wine Bar located on the roof of an Old Monastery of Ursuline.
+For a fantastic view of Chora Naxos from the top of the hill visit Avaton 1739, an all-Day Café & Wine Bar located on the roof of an Old Monastery of Ursuline.

-2. Enjoy a Sunset in Portara
+2. Sunset in Portara (Top Activity for Naxos Greece)

 Cocktail Bar Tip:

-As an alternative for a romantic sunset, go to Chora Port and find the beautiful bar Like Home.
-It has a rooftop with a clear view of the port, the yacht marina in the front and the castle of Chora in the back, a really fantastic location.
-They have a wine list, a cocktails list but also a menu with sushi and other things to taste.
+For a romantic sunset alternative, visit Chora Port and discover the charming bar ‘Like Home.
+It offers a rooftop with a clear view of the port, the yacht marina in the front, and the castle of Chora in the back—a fantastic location.
+They have a wine list, a cocktails list, as well as a menu featuring sushi and other delightful options to try.

-3. Hit the Beautiful Naxos Beaches
+3. Naxos Greece Beaches

-Some of the best beaches in Naxos are the ones on the west side of the island: Agios Prokopios, Agia Anna, Maragas, and Plaka are all beaches one after another in a big bay.
 Whichever you choose you cannot go wrong – crystal clear sea, bars and tavernas with sunbeds at reasonable prices, or free areas if you prefer quietness and solitude.

 Agios Prokopios